srpatel2000/Power-Outage-EDA/README.md

 Hypothesis for MAR Permutation Tests:

 * Null hypothesis: The missingness of "OUTAGE.DURATION" is not dependent on the compared column data.
-* Alt hypothesis: The missingness of "OUTAGE.DURATION" is dependent on the the compated column data.
+* Alt hypothesis: The missingness of "OUTAGE.DURATION" is dependent on the the compared column data.

 After conducting permutation tests on all columns within the dataset, we believe that our data is not NMAR (not missing at random) because all non trivial missingness columns have at least one simulation that returned a p value less than 0.05, thus rejecting the null hypothesis.